drduh/YubiKey-Guide/README.md

 GPG keys on YubiKey can be used with ease to encrypt and/or sign emails and attachments using [Thunderbird](https://www.thunderbird.net/) and [Enigmail](https://www.enigmail.net).
 Thunderbird supports OAuth 2 authentication and can be used with Gmail.
 See [this guide](https://ssd.eff.org/en/module/how-use-pgp-linux) from EFF for detailed instructions.

-## mailvelope on MacOS
+## Mailvelope on macOS

 [Mailvelope](https://www.mailvelope.com/en) allows GPG keys on YubiKey to be used with Gmail and others.

-On MacOS install gpgme using homebrew:
+On macOS, install gpgme using Homebrew:

 ```console
 $ brew install gpgme
 ```